SFDO-Community-Sprints/The-Technical-Collective/README.md

 # UK-Admin-Match
-Local program to train admins to help Charities with Salesforce
+Local program to upskill inexperienced admins to help Charities make the most of their Salesforce platform with the added support of a group of experienced Salesforce professionals.

-This is a sample README.md file you can use to update your project.
-New project repos will use this template when they are created.

 # Project Name
-Please replace with your projects name
+Technical Collective:
+A formalised way to match not-for-profits with an inexperienced admin supported by a technical collective of experienced Salesforce professionals.

 # Project Overview
 ## Vision & Goals
-Please replace with your projects vision.
-* Goal 1
-* Goal 2
+* A route for inexperienced admins to gain real life experience, supported by experienced Salesforce professionals
+* An opportunity for experienced Salesforce professionals to give back and support non-profits and inexperienced admins
+* Help charities make the most of their Salesforce platform while limiting possible technical debt
+* Reduce the technical skills gap

 ## Project Vertical
-Please replace with Nonprofit, Education, or Other (if Other, explain further)
+Nonprofit

 ## Trailblazer Group or Slack Channel Link (access required)
 Please replace with the URL for your Trailblazer Community group and/or Slack channel issued by the Commons program team.